AdobeDocs/commerce-business-intelligence.it-IT/help/mbi/data-analyst/analysis/returned-order-analysis.md

    * `Is customer's last order?
 (1=yes/0=no) = 0`
    * `Order contains a return?
 (1=yes/0=No) = 1`

-* Formula: Probabilità ordine di ripetizione
+* Formula: probabilità ordine ripetuto
 * [!UICONTROL Formula]: `B / A`
 *